 Inspection of Documents / Policy Statements

-Copies of the schools Anti-Bullying, Child Protection, Enrolment, Homework and Discipline Policy Statements are available in the school for inspection by any parent / guardian.
+Copies of the schools Anti-Bullying, Enrolment, Homework and Discipline Policies are available in the school for inspection by any parent/guardian.
 Please contact the Principal to arrange an appointment to view these documents if you wish to do so.